spaceprofessor/aed-handout/HAAE-D02_Handout.md

 ![](figures/haae-d02_spaceflight_Seite_07.png)

-According to Kepler's first law, all (closed) orbits are ellipses with the central body at one of the two foci (plural of "focus") of the ellipse (in the sketch above, this is at the origin of the coordinate system).
-The orbit's closest point to the central body is called pericenter, the farthest point is called apocenter (now it's payback for not having ancient greek in school).
-The distance between pericenter and apocenter is the so-called major axis.
+According to Kepler's first law, all (closed) orbits are ellipses with the central body at one of the two foci (plural of "focus") of the ellipse.
+The orbit's closest point to the central body is called periapsis (or pericenter), the farthest point is called apoapsis (or apocenter).
+The distance between periapsis and apoapsis is the so-called major axis.
 However, as we are typically using the radius instead of the diameter for circles, we are here also using half of the major axis for our calculations, the so-called **semi-major axis** $a$.
 So $a$ defines the *size* of the ellipse.
 Another important parameter for an ellipse is the so-called **eccentricity**.
 It defines how "squashed" an ellipse is (the distance between a focus and the center point of the ellipse is $c = e \cdot a$).
 So it defines the *shape* of an ellipse.
-The pericenter radius is $r_p=a(1-e)$ and the apocenter radius is $r_a=a(1+e)$.
+The periapsis radius is $r_p=a(1-e)$ and the apoapsis radius is $r_a=a(1+e)$.
 The last *important* parameter is the so-called **true anomaly** $f$, the angle which defines the *location* of a spacecraft on the ellipse.
-The true anomaly is the angle between the line from the central body to the pericenter and the line from the central body to the spacecraft.
-Note that some authors use $\theta$ for the true anomaly, while others use $\varphi$.
+The true anomaly is the angle between the line from the central body to the periapsis and the line from the central body to the spacecraft.
+Note that some authors use $\theta$ for the true anomaly, while others use $\varphi$ or $\nu$.

 If you want to know more on elliptic orbits, please refer to https://en.wikipedia.org/wiki/Elliptic_orbit, or, if you are crazy enough to be even more interested in ellipses, please consult https://en.wikipedia.org/wiki/Ellipse.